leander-ds/conmet/README.md

 \
 \
 **How to access the application:**
  - You can open this link: https://leanderdeschutter.shinyapps.io/conmet/.
 This is an online version of the application and works slower than when your run the app locally on your desktop.
+The app is hosted on shinyapps.io, and data you upload is [removed](https://docs.rstudio.com/shinyapps.io/Storage.html) after you close your session.
+Best thing you can do is to load the app in your local R console.
  - You can also run the following line of code in your R console.
-This will install the required packages for the application and then open the app in R.
+This will install the required packages for the application and then open the app in R. The function just retrieves the code in the 'myapp'-folder and then runs it on your computer.
 	```{r}
 	# install the R shiny package if you havent installed it before.
 	# install.packages("shiny")